Car Insurance Rates by State: Cheapest & Most Expensive States in 2026

 Which state has the cheapest car insurance in 2026?

-Why is Florida car insurance so expensive?
+Why is Louisiana car insurance so expensive?

 How do no-fault states affect my insurance rates?